zonemaster/zonemaster/docs/public/using/backend/rpcapi-reference.md

 ### API method: `get_tld_url`

-Returns a URL for the closest TLD to the domain name in the request, or returns en empty response.
+Returns a URL for the closest TLD to the domain name in the request, if availble and matching policy of backend and policy of the TLD.
+The response can also be without URL of different reasons.
 For context see [TLD URL Specification].

 Example 1 request:
 ```json